Skip to content Skip to main navigation Skip to footer

 Family History – Puthenpurackal Family

-The descendants of Kurian, the first father, are today divided into four branches, namely Mannaparampil, Kuzhiyadithara, Kuzhiyadithara Valiyamannil, Kallarackal and residing at Puthuppally, Pampady, Thottackad, Kottayam, Ernakulam, Aluva, Thiruvalla, Thiruvananthapuram and in countries like South Africa, Nigeria, America, Canada, Germany, Australia and the Gulf.
+The descendants of Kurian, the first father are today divided into four branches, namely Mannaparampil, Kuzhiyadithara, Valiyamannil, Kallarackal and residing at Puthuppally, Pampady, Thottackad, Kottayam, Ernakulam, Aluva, Thiruvalla, Thiruvananthapuram and in countries like South Africa, Nigeria, America, Canada, Germany, Australia and the Gulf.

 Pakalomattom Kurian had two sons, namely Iype and Kurian.
 Iype moved from Puthuppally to Mannaparampil homestead, which was situated east of the Ericadu Vellakottu paddy fields.
 Kurian stayed at Puthenpurackal itself.
 Kurian had only four daughters.
 The families of Kaakkoli, Manganam Puthenpura, Paloor and Kizhakkekkara are the descendants of these daughters.
 Kochuparambu house, a branch of Kaakkoli family, is now situated in the homestead that was given as a share to the daughter who got married to Kaakkoli.
 The Vellakottu paddy fields which they have, also once belonged to Puthenpurackal family.